iamafridi/elaRech/README.md

 python gradio_app.py

 ### 🎓 Example Use Case
-Upload a biology diagram and ask:
+Upload a diagram and ask:

 🗣️ "Explain this process in simple terms."